roelo34/ForensicLogger/README.md

 The ForensicLogger is a set of scripts that helps with making logs and chain of custodies for digital forensics.

+## DISCLAIMER

+My scripting skills are very mediocre!
+If you have any ideas or feedback, don't hesitate to fork this repository or send me a message!

 ## The Logger

 The logger takes in your name, location, timestamp of the command you ran and asks a couple questions you need in order to make a proper digital forensics log!